korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 so this code will work for any Movie, or any of its subclasses, including subclasses that haven't even been created yet.
-This keeps all the information about the Movie, and its subclasses, in the control of the Movie class, and simplifies the work that needs to be done, by the calling code.
+This keeps all the information about the Movie, and its subclasses, in the control of the Movie class, and simplifies the work that needs to be done by the calling code.
 That sounds like a good encapsulation technique, doesn't it?

 Ok, going back to our main method, we'll use polymorphism to watch a variety of movies.